okaybueno/laravel-repositories/README.md

 ## Installation

 1. Install this package by adding it to your `composer.json` or by running `composer require okaybueno/laravel-repositories` in your project's folder.
-2. Add the provider to your `config/app.php` file: `OkayBueno\Repositories\RepositoryServiceProvider::class`
+2. For Laravel 5.5 the Service provider is automatically registered, but if you're using Laravel 5.4, then you must add the provider to your `config/app.php` file: `OkayBueno\Repositories\RepositoryServiceProvider::class`
 3. Publish the configuration file by running `php artisan vendor:publish --provider="OkayBueno\Repositories\RepositoryServiceProvider"`
 4. Open the configuration file (`config/repositories.php`) and configure paths according to your needs.
 5. Ready to go!